EnterpriseDB/barman/new_docs/user_guide/configuration.rst

 Proper configuration is critical for its effective operation.
-Barman uses different types of configuration files to manage global settings, server-specific settings, and model-specific settings that comprises three scopes:
+Barman uses different types of configuration files to manage global settings, server-specific settings, and model-specific settings that is made up of three scopes:

-1. **Global Configuration**: It comprises of one file with a set of configurations for the barman system, such as the main directory, system user, log file, and other general options.
+1. **Global Configuration**: It comprises one file with a set of configurations for the barman system, such as the main directory, system user, log file, and other general options.
 Default location is ``/etc/barman.conf`` and it can be overridden on a per-user level by ``~/.barman.conf`` or by specifying a ``.conf`` file using the ``-c`` / ``--config`` with the :ref:`barman command <commands-barman>` directly in the CLI.

-2. **Server Configuration**: It comprises of one or multiple files with a set of configurations for a PostgreSQL server that you want to keep track and interact for backup, recovery and/or replication.
+2. **Server Configuration**: It comprises one or more files with a set of configurations for a Postgres server that you want to keep track and interact for backup, recovery and/or replication.
 Default location is ``/etc/barman.d`` and must use the ``.conf`` suffix.
 You may have one or multiple files for servers.
 You can override the default location by setting the ``configuration_files_directory`` option in the global configuration file and placing the files in that particular location.

-3. **Model Configuration**: It comprises of one or multiple files with a set of configurations overrides that can be applied to Barman servers within the same cluster as the model.
+3. **Model Configuration**: It comprises one or more files with a set of configurations overrides that can be applied to Barman servers within the same cluster as the model.
 These overrides can be implemented using the barman ``config-switch`` command.
 Default location is ``/etc/barman.d`` and must use the ``.conf`` suffix.
 The same